What is Data Encryption?

 You could be encrypting your enterprise’s communications, web browser information, e-commerce transactions, your company’s database, hard drives, or customer and user data.
 Taking the first step might seem difficult, but it is necessary to document all data interactions and make a plan.
 This way, you’ll understand what types of encryption you’ll need.

 Fortunately, there are many straightforward encryption tools that are already at your disposal, ready to be activated quickly as you figure out the extent of your data security protocols.
-FileVault on macOS comes integrated and ready to encrypt your Mac computers with AES; whereas Microsoft boasts BitLocker native encryption, capable of full disk encryption with AES and AES-XTS.
+FileVault on macOS comes integrated and ready to encrypt your Mac computers with AES.
+Prey can help with Microsoft computers, using BitLocker and AES to provide disk encryption to your devices.
+It’s ideal if you have a remote workforce.
+The data is encrypted remotely, so you don’t have to worry about the hassle, but can keep your company safe.